elucify/genbank-book/dbest/how_to_submit.md

 *   The data fields should appear on the same line as the tag, with no line wrapping.
 Exceptions to this are the TITLE and AUTHORS fields of the Publication file; Description (DESCR:) field of the Library file; and the CITATION, COMMENT, and SEQUENCE fields of the EST file.
 In these fields, the data may begin on the same line as the field tag or on the line following the tag and the lines can be wrapped.
 *   Note that some fields are obligatory.
 *   The TYPE field is obligatory at the beginning of each entry, even if there are multiple entries of a given type in a file.
 *   If data is not available for a non-obligatory field, the field can either be omitted entirely, or the tag may be included with an empty data field.
-Please do not put '*', "-", etc to indicate missing data.
+Please do not put `*`, `-`, etc., to indicate missing data.
 *   Each record (including the last record in the file) should end with a double-bar tag (||) to indicate the end of the record.
 *   Please also see the bulletted tips at the end of each file format for important notes about that file type.